ObolNetwork/charon-distributed-validator-cluster/README.md

 # Alongside them, with a matching filename but ending with `.txt` should be the password to the keystore.
 # E.g., keystore-0.json keystore-0.txt

+# Define withdrawal and fee recipient addresses for each validator (comma separated)
+WITHDRAWAL_ADDRS=0x000000000000000000000000000000000000dead
+FEE_RECIPIENT_ADDRS=0x000000000000000000000000000000000000dead

 # Split these keystores into "n" (--nodes) key shares with "t" (--threshold) as threshold for a distributed validator
-docker run --rm -v $(pwd):/opt/charon obolnetwork/charon:v0.15.0 create cluster --withdrawal-addresses="0x000000000000000000000000000000000000dead" --fee-recipient-addresses "0x000000000000000000000000000000000000dead" --name testnetdv --split-existing-keys --split-keys-dir=/opt/charon/split_keys --threshold 4 --nodes 6
+docker run --rm -v $(pwd):/opt/charon obolnetwork/charon:v0.15.0 create cluster --withdrawal-addresses="$WITHDRAWAL_ADDRS" --fee-recipient-addresses "$FEE_RECIPIENT_ADDRS" --name testnetdv --split-existing-keys --split-keys-dir=/opt/charon/split_keys --threshold 4 --nodes 6

 # The above command will create 6 validator key shares along with cluster-lock.json and deposit-data.json in ./.charon/cluster :

 ***************** WARNING: Splitting keys **********************
  Please make sure any existing validator has been shut down for at least 2 finalised epochs before starting the charon cluster, otherwise slashing could occur.
 ****************************************************************

 Created charon cluster: